GEVIS1/id609-powershell-script/docs/plan.md

-## `Robocopy`
+## `Start-Robocopy`
-The robocopy script will open a terminal and run robocopy every minute, logging to a [log file](../example/log.txt) stamped with the current day.
+The Start-Robocopy script will open a terminal and run robocopy every minute, logging to a [log file](../example/log.txt) stamped with the current day.
 Doing this will be an elegant way of having a new log file created every day.
 It will also avoid the log file eventually becoming unwieldy and increasing parsing times significantly.